 Generally speaking, all the assets (the house, cars, savings etc.) are considered “matrimonial assets” regardless of who bought them or whose name they are held in.
 Firstly, there needs to be full disclosure of all assets, along with any liabilities and details of income, pensions and businesses.
 Once you have exchanged this information we can assist you in trying to reach an amicable agreement over how to divide the assets between you and your spouse.
 If agreement cannot be reached, it may be necessary to ask the Court to help make a decision for you.

 You would usually each retain those personal belongings you bought or which were given to you.
 Under normal circumstances any such difficulties are resolved quickly with or without the assistance of your solicitor.

 This will depend on its value, what other assets there are, and how long the marriage lasted.
 Pension values always have to be disclosed, but if you are both young, there are no children and the marriage was very short, you are likely to retain your entire pension fund.
 However, the court has the power to make a Pension Sharing Order if it seems fair and reasonable in all the circumstances– this means a percentage of your pension fund is transferred into your spouse’s name at the time of the divorce.

-No. Your legal name remains unaffected by the divorce proceedings, but if you want to revert to your maiden name this is possible using your birth certificate and the Decree Absolute (final divorce order).
+No. Your legal name remains unaffected by the divorce proceedings, but if you want to revert to your maiden name this is possible using your birth certificate and the final order (previously referred to as the decree absolute) ending the marriage.
 If you want to change to any other name, or revert to your maiden name without any divorce, you need a formal Change of Name Deed which we can draw up for you.